JafarzadeAysel/JafarzadeAysel/README.md

 ## About me

 I am Aysel from Azerbaijan.
-Currently I am a data analyst.
+Currently I am a data analyst in banking sector.
+I really enjoy learning Data Science tools like Python, SQL, Tableau.
+I have enthusiasm for learning statistics deeply.
+I also enjoy learning new languages.
+On these days I try to learn Korean language.

 ## Things I am passionate about